 Edmonson’s version comes across as less symbolic than other translations as he has already applied some interpretation to the symbolism, which serves the objectives of this article well as we will use it as a reference point for the rest of our discussion.

 Prophecies are usually very symbolic in nature and the words “feast” and “famine” could be further interpreted in various ways.
 In this article we will consider these words to generally mean “economic growth” versus “economic decline”.

 In Kenneth Johnson’s book, The Maya Prophecies, he explains that most scholars apply mainly two interpretations to Katun 2 Ahau’s prophecy: That half of the Katun would be prosperous and the other half would be the opposite, or that there would be social disparities between the rich and the poor which would cause a lot of social tensions during the Katun.

 Prophecies can in some cases (less commonly) be interpreted literally.
 The meaning often falls somewhere in-between symbolism and reality.
 As a thought experiment we will be approaching the prophecy for Katun 2 Ahau from a literal standpoint first.

 As explained in Part 3, Katuns (19.7 year time periods) are divided into two 9.85 year halves and these halves have a length close to that of decades, but Katun-halves do not necessarily start or end at exactly the same time as decades do.

 The energy of a Katun ascends during the first half, reaches a peak in the middle, and descends during the second half.
-We will therefore assume that the prophecy for Katun 2 Ahau should be read in reverse: that the first half of the Katun (2012 – 2022) will continue to be relatively easy (there will be continued growth) and that the second half (2022 – 2032) will be more difficult (there will be a decline of some sort).
+We will therefore assume that the prophecy for Katun 2 Ahau should be read in reverse: that the first half of the Katun (2012 – 2022) will continue to be relatively “easy” (there will be continued economic growth) and that the second half (2022 – 2032) will be more difficult (there will be an economic decline of some sort).